 Confronting end-of-life affairs is never an easy subject to approach, not to mention the legal complexities surrounding estate planning and writing a will.
 But, like many people, you likely want a document that honors your final wishes while giving your survivors a roadmap to help them close out your estate correctly.
-In this article, Wisconsin estate planning attorney Alyssa Wilson discusses why you may want to consider working with a legal professional versus going it alone, the benefits of writing a will with a lawyer, and how you can turn to Wynn at Law, LLC for legal advice.
+This article discusses why you may want to consider working with a legal professional versus going it alone, the benefits of writing a will with a lawyer, and how you can turn to Wynn at Law, LLC for legal advice.

 Wisconsin Laws for Writing my Will